hlandau/ncdocs/domain-names.md

       and so is not preserved.

   - The "translate" item is present.
-All other items at or below that level which map to DNS resource record types are suppressed.
+All other items at or below that level which map to DNS resource record types MUST be suppressed.

   - The "alias" item is present.
-All other items at that level which map to DNS resource record types are suppressed.
+All other items at that level which map to DNS resource record types MUST be suppressed.

-The suppression rules should be processed in the above order.
-That is, "ns" items should always take precedence over "translate" items, and "translate" items should always take precedence over "alias" items.
+The suppression rules MUST be processed in the above order.
+That is, "ns" items MUST always take precedence over "translate" items, and "translate" items MUST always take precedence over "alias" items.

-The suppression rules never apply to items which are not DNS-mappable.
-For example, the "info" and "tor" item types are not DNS-mappable, so they are not suppressed.
+The suppression rules MUST NOT be applied to items which are not DNS-mappable.
+For example, the "info" and "tor" item types are not DNS-mappable, so they are never suppressed.

 Note that some mode of item precedence is necessary in order to ensure that only valid DNS resource record sets are generated.
-This document does not bother to reiterate the various subtleties of DNS which apply with regard to the DNS-mappable items defined herein; however, conforming implementations which convert Domain Name Objects to DNS resource record sets must ensure that the resource record sets they generate are well-formed and comply with all applicable DNS rules and semantics.
-This is important as Domain Name Objects are untrusted data and should not be permitted to prejudice the integrity or validity of the zone as a whole.
+This document does not bother to reiterate the various subtleties of DNS which apply with regard to the DNS-mappable items defined herein; however, conforming implementations which convert Domain Name Objects to DNS resource record sets MUST ensure that the resource record sets they generate are well-formed and comply with all applicable DNS rules and semantics.
+This is important as Domain Name Objects are untrusted data and MUST NOT be permitted to prejudice the integrity or validity of the zone as a whole.

 The suppression rules above are not necessarily the only necessary step in